 Our other financial products refer to the insurance products in connection with the insurance brokerage services offered through our Hong Kong subsidiaries since April 2017.
 The insurance products we currently offer include (i) life insurance products such as individual whole life insurance, individual term life insurance, universal life insurance and individual health insurance, (ii) annuity insurance products, and (iii) critical illness insurance products (including personal accident insurance products).
 Our insurance products are underwritten by reputable international insurance companies including Manulife and AXA.
-For the year ended June 30, 2019, 2020 and 2021, the insurance products we sold amounted to RMB222.2 million, RMB263.8 million and RMB201.9 million (US\$31.2 million), respectively.
+For the year ended June 30, 2020, 2021 and 2022, the insurance products we sold amounted to RMB263.8 million, RMB201.9 million and RMB125.8 million (US\$19.5 million), respectively.
+The decrease in the sale of overseas insurance products was primarily due to the escalated travel restrictions and quarantine requirements in light of the COVID-19 outbreak.
+See "Item 3.
+Key Information-D. Risk Factors-Risks Related to Our Business."
 We generate revenue from brokerage commission paid by insurance companies.